Daniel Mancinelli: Formula Renault

-In 2007, he moved up to race in the Italian Formula Renault 2.0 Championship with CO2 Motorsport.
+In 2007, Mancinelli moved up to race in the Italian Formula Renault 2.0 Championship with CO2 Motorsport.
 In his first season in the category, he scored 78 points to finish in sixteenth place.
 Mancinelli remained in the series the following year, although he only took part in the final six races of the season.
 He finished fifteenth in the championship after taking two podium places, including his first win at Mugello.

 In November 2008, Mancinelli took part in the Italian Formula Renault 2.0 Winter Series, which was contested over two races at the Imola circuit.
 He won the first race and finished fifth in the second event to take the title ahead of Kazim Vasiliauskas.

 Mancinelli stayed in the main championship for a third season in 2009, joining the One Racing team.
 After securing six race wins, he comfortably won the title at Mugello with a round to spare.

 Mancinelli also took part in eight races of the 2009 Eurocup Formula Renault 2.0 season, taking a best result of sixth at the opening round in Barcelona to be classified in nineteenth place in the final standings.
 He returned to the Eurocup at the 2010 season-opening round at Ciudad del Motor de Aragón, finishing the races in seventh and ninth places.